Heads of Laboratories

 The cell death machinery can also serve nonlethal functions for cellular remodeling in Drosophila and mammals.
 Steller’s work initially revealed the importance of this process for the generation of mature sperm.
 Subsequently, similar mechanisms were shown to operate during nervous system development.
 Steller defined the role of enzymes that control protein degradation by the apoptosis machinery, and his work has revealed that two major proteolytic systems, caspases and proteasomes, are coordinated to achieve “controlled demolition” of unwanted cellular structures.
 These findings are relevant for human diseases, including muscle-wasting diseases, neuronal degeneration, and cancer.

 More recently, work in Steller's lab has focused on the mechanisms by which cells degrade unwanted or toxic proteins.
 The long-term health of cells critically relies on selective protein degradation since damaged or aggregated proteins cause proteotoxic stress that can impair cell function and cause cell death.
-Many neurodegenerative diseases—including Alzheimer’s, Parkinson’s, and Huntington’s, ALS, and retinitis pigmentosa—are caused by the accumulation of protein aggregates.
+Many neurodegenerative diseases—including Alzheimer’s, Parkinson’s, Huntington’s, ALS, and retinitis pigmentosa—are caused by the accumulation of protein aggregates.
 Steller and his colleagues discovered a mechanism that enables cells to boost their proteolytic capacity by stimulating the assembly of proteasomes, the multi-protein protease complex responsible for the regulated degradation of intracellular proteins.
 Manipulating the activity of this pathway may lead to novel therapeutics for the treatment of age-related neurodegenerative diseases.

 Diploma in microbiology and molecular genetics, 1981